chpc-tech-eval/scc/tutorial3/README.md

 ## Qiskit (Quantum Volume)

-[IBM's Qiskit](https://www.ibm.com/quantum/qiskit) is an open-source *Software Development Kit (SDK)* for working with quantum computers at the level of circuits, pulses, and algorithms.
+IBM's Qiskit is an open-source [Software Development Kit (SDK)](https://www.ibm.com/quantum/qiskit) for working with quantum computers at the level of circuits, pulses, and algorithms.
 It provides tools for creating and manipulating quantum programs and running them on prototype quantum devices on IBM Quantum Platform or on simulators on a local computer.

 *Qiskit-Aer* is an extension to the Qiskit SDK for using high performance computing resources to simulate quantum computers and programs.
 It provides interfaces to run quantum circuits with or without noise using a number of various simulation methods. *Qiskit-Aer* supports leveraging *MPI* to improve the performance of simulation.

+**Quantum Volume (QV)** is a single-number metric that can be measured using a concrete protocol on near-term quantum computers of modest size.
+The QV method quantifies the largest random circuit of equal width and depth that the computer successfully implements.
+Quantum computing systems with high-fidelity operations, high connectivity, large calibrated gate sets, and circuit rewriting tool chains are expected to have higher quantum volumes.
+Simply put, Quantum Volume is a single number meant to encapsulate the performance of today’s quantum computers, like a classical computer’s transistor count.

+For this benchmark, we will be providing you with the details of the script that you will need to write yourself, or [download from the competition GitHub repository](https://github.com/chpc-tech-eval/chpc24-scc-nmu/blob/main/tutorial3/qv_experiment.py) in order to successfully conduct the (Quantum Volume Experiment)(https://qiskit.org/ecosystem/experiments/dev/manuals/verification/quantum_volume.html).

 1. Configure and install dependencies
    You will be using [Python Pip - PyPI](https://pypi.org/project/pip/) to configure and install Qiskit. `pip` is the official tool for installing and using Python packages from various indexes.